loot/loot/CONTRIBUTING.md

 #### Copyright License

-New contributions to LOOT's translations are licensed under the [Creative Commons Zero 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/) license, effectively putting them into the public domain.
+LOOT's translations are licensed under the [Creative Commons Zero 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/) license, effectively putting them into the public domain.
 By contributing a translation, you agree that your contribution is covered by the same license.

 ### Adding a new translation